Gallstones and Cholecystitis

 - Consider a biliary stent if stones are irretrievable (may be definitive treatment if the patient is unfit for surgery).

-A Cochrane review found that open bile duct surgery seems superior to ERCP in clearing CBD stones.
+There appears to be a range of practice with respect to the use of endoscopic surgery in the management of CBD stones.
+Despite the guidance from the BSG, a Cochrane review found that open bile duct surgery seemed superior to ERCP in clearing CBD stones.
 There was no significant difference in the mortality and morbidity between laparoscopic bile duct clearance and the endoscopic options.
 There was no significant reduction in the number of retained stones and failure rates in the laparoscopy groups compared with the pre-operative and intra-operative ERCP groups.

 The management of other gallstone problems